THE FIELD GUIDE · MARGIN ANALYSIS · 15 SECTORS

 Operating margin is operating income divided by revenue.
 It captures everything gross margin captures plus all the costs of actually running the business: research and development, sales and marketing, general and administrative expenses.
 It excludes interest, taxes, and one-time items.
 This makes it the cleanest measure of how efficiently the core business converts revenue into profit.

 The gap between gross and operating margin tells a story.
 Software companies average 72% gross margin but only 25% operating margin — the 47-point gap is almost entirely R&D and sales compensation.
-Consumer staples run 38% gross and 15% operating — a tighter 23-point gap because mature CPG businesses don't need heavy R&D. When two companies in the same sector have similar gross margins but very different operating margins, the difference is management discipline and spending priorities.
+Consumer staples run 38% gross and 15% operating — a tighter 23-point gap because mature CPG businesses don't need heavy R&D. When two companies in the same sector have similar gross margins but very different operating margins, the difference is management discipline.

 EBITDA Margin — When It Helps, When It Lies